Buchenwald concentration camp: Allied POWs

-Although it was highly unusual for German authorities to send Western Allied POWs to concentration camps, Buchenwald held a group of 168 aviators for two months.
+Although it was relatively rare for German authorities to send Western Allied POWs to concentration camps, Buchenwald held a group of 168 aviators for two months.
 These men were from the United States, United Kingdom, Canada, Australia, New Zealand and Jamaica.
 They all arrived at Buchenwald on 20 August 1944.

-All these airmen were in aircraft that had crashed in occupied France.
+All were in aircraft that had crashed in occupied France.
 Two explanations are given for them being sent to a concentration camp: first, that they had managed to make contact with the French Resistance, some were disguised as civilians, and they were carrying false papers when caught; they were therefore categorized by the Germans as spies, which meant their rights under the Geneva Convention were not respected.
 The second explanation is that they had been categorised as Terrorflieger ("terror aviators").
 The aviators were initially held in Gestapo prisons and headquarters in France.
 In April or August 1944, they and other Gestapo prisoners were packed into covered goods wagons and sent to Buchenwald.
 The journey took five days, during which they received very little food or water.